golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/golem-images.md

 {% alert level="warning" %}

-When you define the image (in Dockerfile) do not copy your files into folders that are defined as volumes.
+When you define the image (in Dockerfile), do not copy your files into folders that are defined as volumes.
 When a Golem virtual machine is started, __a new directory__ is created in the host's file system for each of the defined volumes.
 This directory is then made available inside the VM under its specified path (for example: /golem/input).

 {% /alert %}